Joey Diaz: Early life

-José Antonio Diaz was born in Havana, Cuba.
-He immigrated at a young age to the United States, where he was raised in North Bergen, New Jersey, a town where he noted he was the only Cuban-American at the time.
-His mother ran a bar and a successful numbers game operation.
-He was raised Catholic as a youngster and enjoyed learning stories about Francis of Assisi and St. Michael.
-Diaz attended McKinley School and then North Bergen High School, where he won awards for performing arts.
-He graduated in 1982.
+José Antonio Díaz was born in Havana, Cuba in 1963.
+He immigrated to the United States with his mother at age three, shortly after his father died.
+They lived on the Upper West Side of Manhattan, New York before moving to North Bergen, New Jersey, when he was 10, a town that he and his mother were the only Cuban American residents of at the time.
+Diaz's mother ran a bar in Union City, New Jersey and a successful numbers game operation in The Bronx.
+Diaz grew up Catholic and enjoyed learning stories about Francis of Assisi and Saint Michael as a child.
+He attended Public School 166 in Manhattan from kindergarten to second grade, Sacred Heart School for Boys in Kearny, New Jersey, from third to fifth grade, and then to McKinley School in North Bergen, where he was required to repeat seventh grade.
+He went to North Bergen High School, where he won performing arts awards and graduated from high school in 1982.

-Diaz's father died when he was three years old.
-His mother died when he was 16, Diaz having found her dead in their home.
-He was taken in by four families around North Bergen during his teenage years, and credits about twenty people who helped him, but his reckless nature and tendency to get into trouble caused him to move from one home to another.
-During this time, Diaz began taking drugs and committing crimes.
-Diaz explains that his peers' sense of humor greatly influenced his comedy career, as did the comedy albums of Richard Pryor.
+His mother died when he was sixteen, Diaz having found her dead in their home.
+He was taken in by four families around North Bergen during his teenage years – he later credited about twenty people who helped him – but his reckless nature and tendency to get into trouble caused him to move from one home to another.
+During that time, he began doing drugs and committing crimes.
+As he explained later on, his peers' sense of humor would greatly influence his eventual career in comedy, as would the comedy albums of Richard Pryor.

-In 1982, Diaz moved to Colorado.
-However, his growing homesickness led to his return to New Jersey initially for his birthday in 1984, but he stayed there for eighteen months.
-He later called this time as "the worst 18 months of my life" and "the biggest mistake of my life," as his cocaine abuse worsened.
+After his graduation from high school, Diaz moved to Colorado.
+However, his growing homesickness led him to return to New Jersey in 1984; he initially only intended to spend his twenty-first birthday there, but he ended up staying in the state for nearly eighteen months.
+He later called this time "the worst eighteen months of my life" and "the biggest mistake of my life", as his cocaine abuse worsened.

-In June 1985, Diaz left New Jersey and returned to Colorado to study economics at the University of Colorado at Boulder.
-He did not enjoy his time there, and quit before taking up work selling roofing which earned him money, but he remained unhappy.
+In June 1985, Diaz left New Jersey and returned to Colorado to study economics at the University of Colorado Boulder.
+He did not enjoy his time there and quit before taking up work selling roofing, which earned him money but failed to make him any happier.

-Following his arrest for kidnapping and aggravated robbery, he was sent to prison in 1988, serving 16 months of a four-year sentence.
-During his time in prison, Diaz would perform stand-up routines for his fellow inmates during the weekly film screening event when the projector broke.
-It took Diaz a further three years to try stand-up, despite being often told of his talent, and later called his entry into the line of work as "the last resort" as he had many other jobs in the past.
+Diaz was sent to prison in 1988, serving sixteen months of a four-year sentence after being found guilty of kidnapping and aggravated robbery.
+During his time in prison, he would perform stand-up routines for his fellow inmates during the weekly film screening event whenever the projector broke.
+It took Diaz a further three years to try stand-up professionally despite being often told of his talent; he later called his entry into the line of work "the last resort", as he had had many other jobs since his release from prison.